Furlanis/test/SAFIRA.md

         (I.e. 2 players - 1 column.
 3 players - 2 columns.)

 ---
 **LONG GAMEPLAY GUIDE**
+---
 **PARTY PHASE**

 Reveal your characters

-Each character answers: Who is Safira for you?
+Who is Safira for you?
 Why did she escape?
 What do you think she wants to do?

+---
 **ADVENTURE PHASE:**

 1.  **Place four encounter cards in a row:** ➤ This is your turn.